joseluispozagit/kubelogs/README.md

 # Kubelogs

 ### Requirements
-This script have used the follow technologies:
+This script have used the follow technologies and versions:

 - Operative System: Windows 10
-- Python version: 3.9.4
+- Python: 3.9.4
+- Docker Desktop: 3.1.0
+- Minikube: v1.24.0

 #### Docker Desktop